roma-sh/transcendence/backend/README.md

 # Backend

-We are using Fastify framework and SQLite3, handling authentication, user management, and game statistics.
+We are using Fastify (framework for node.js) and SQLite3, handling authentication, user management, and game statistics.

 ---